Selling a House with Asbestos: What Are the Key Considerations?

 What Are the State-Specific Laws Governing Asbestos in Homes?

-To protect people’s health, California dealers must observe severe asbestos-in-home rules.
+To protect people’s health, California dealers must observe strict asbestos-in-home rules.
 California’s asbestos regulations oblige you to inform buyers about the presence of asbestos.
 These requirements are part of California’s real estate asbestos laws, which promote safety and honesty in property sales.
 California seller requirements require providing complete and accurate information regarding any asbestos issues.
 This information should be shared during home inspections and while completing transfer paperwork.

 How Does Federal Law Impact Asbestos Sales in California?